AlephFi/docs/developer/aleph-vault.md

 **RedeemRequestParams:**
 * `classId`: The share class ID to redeem from
-* `shareAmount`: The amount of shares to redeem (as a percentage of total user assets in class, denominated in 1e18)
+* `estAmountToRedeem`: The estimated amount of underlying tokens to redeem

+**Note:** The amount specified is used to calculate share units based on the price-per-share (PPS) at the moment of request.
+The actual amount withdrawn after settlement may differ due to NAV changes and fees.

 Returns: